Visa requirements for Jordan

 Type of visas to enter Jordan:

-Visa on Arrival: Citizens of many countries, including the United States, Canada, Australia, the European Union, and several others, can obtain a visa on arrival at Queen Alia International Airport in Amman and at various land border crossings.
+Citizens from many countries, including the United States, Canada, Australia, and most European Union nations, can obtain a visa on arrival at major entry points such as Queen Alia International Airport in Amman.
 This visa is typically valid for 30 days and costs approximately 40 Jordanian Dinars (about $56 USD).

 Upon purchasing the Jordan Pass, you’ll receive an email containing a QR code.
 Presenting this code to immigration officials upon arrival allows for the acquisition of your visa right away.
 It’s essential to keep the QR code accessible on your phone and have a hard copy readily available while traveling within and around Jordan.